Respite care

 Can I use respite care if I am caring for someone with dementia?

 If you are caring for a person with dementia, they might have difficulty adjusting to a new environment.
 Sometimes they may not wish to leave their family or home for a break.
-They may behave in a way that’s not typical for them when using respite care or afterwards.
+They may behave in a way that's not usual for them when using respite care or afterwards.

 These problems are not unusual and should not stop you taking a break.